-The process for reviewing and evaluating proposals will be as follows:
+The City anticipates implementing the following process for reviewing and evaluating proposals:

 City staff will review grant applications for completeness and eligibility.
 When necessary, applicants may be asked to revise proposals or supply additional information.

-The Mayor's Tech Council will review the Semi-Finalist application pool and designate the top 20 applications as Finalists.
+The Mayor's Tech Council will conduct a more in-depth review of semi-finalist applications using the RAILS Application Scoring Criteria, and designate the top 20 applications as finalists.

 Finalist applicants will be invited to a Pitch Day event in which they will have five minutes to pitch their project and five minutes to answer questions from the Mayor's Tech Council.